SJC - Announcements & Activities

 All parishioners are urged to vote after prayerfully considering the issues and candidates.
 We call your attention to Bishop Silva’s letter in this regard link below.

-29th Sunday in Ordinary Time Year B– 2024
+28th Sunday in Ordinary time – 2024

 October is Respect Life Month